 Federal & StateWhile the federal law safeguards the rights of structured settlement recipients throughout the country, each state has its own laws that vary slightly from those approved by Congress.Read More

 Protection ActEnacted shortly after victims of the 9/11 disaster started receiving financial awards to compensate them and their families.
-It ensures they receive counseling and instruction before selling their structured settlement.Read More
+It ensures they receive counseling and instruction before selling their payments.Read More

-Periodic Payment ActPresident Ronald Reagan signed the act in 1982.
-It is codified in the Internal Revenue Service code, and promotes the use of structured settlements as a means of providing long-term, tax-free financial security to seriously injured victims and their families.Read More
+Periodic Payment ActPresident Ronald Reagan signed the act in 1982, providing the use of structured settlements to seriously injured victims and their families for long-term, tax-free financial security.Read More

 Qualified vs. Unqualified